Lesson video

 Input components produce a signal.

-Sensors include those which respond to light, sound or temperature.
+Sensors include those which respond to light, sound, or temperature.

-Switches can be operated physically or controlled in other ways such as with a magnet.
+Switches can be operated physically or controlled in other ways, such as with a magnet.

-Here we have a check, match the description to the input component.
+Match the description to the input component.

-And C, a component where the resistance changes due to light levels.
+A, an electromechanical switch controlled by a magnet; B, a component where the resistance changes due to the temperature; and C, a component where the resistance changes due to light levels.

 And here are the three components.